issmirnov/zap/README.md

 - `-config` - path to config file.
 Default is `./c.yml`
 - `-port` - port to bind to.
 Default is 8927.
 Use 80 in standalone mode.
 - `-host` - default is 127.0.0.1.
 Use 0.0.0.0 for a public server.
+- `-advertise` - which address to use when populating `/etc/hosts`.
+  This is useful when running zap behind `dnsmasq`, so that the host bind and advertised address can differ.

 ### DNS management via /etc/hosts